-We have audited the accompanying consolidated balance sheets of Great American Bancorp, Inc. as of December 31, 2011 and 2010 and the related consolidated statements of income, stockholders' equity, and cash flows for the years then ended.
-These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying consolidated financial statements of Great American Bancorp, Inc. which comprise the consolidated balance sheets as of December 31, 2012 and 2011, and the related consolidated statements of income, comprehensive income, stockholder's equity and cash flows for the years then ended and the related notes to the financial statements.